shopware/shopware/src/Docs/Resources/current/47-app-system-guide/50-app-examples-and-tutorials/10-create-own-app.md

 ## Enable the customer to see the promotion code

 We're almost done.
 However, one thing would still be nice: If you send the promotion code to your customer, of course you want him to be able to find it.
 A possibility is to display the code in his order.

 This can be done in our app itself - as it's a tiny theme adjustment.
+If you never did an adjustment in a theme, we got you covered: Please read our [theme guide](https://docs.shopware.com/en/shopware-platform-dev-en/theme-guide/twig-templates?category=shopware-platform-dev-en/theme-guide) if you need.

-Similar as in our [example theme app](./20-create-own-theme.md), we'll create a file `order-detail.html.twig` in folder `Example-App/Resources/views/storefront/page/account/order-history`:
+Similar as in our
+[example theme app](./20-create-own-theme.md), we'll create a file `order-detail.html.twig` in folder `Example-App/Resources/views/storefront/page/account/order-history`: